grantcolley/dipstate/README.md

 #### Initialising a State
-  * A state cannot initialise if it has one or more **dependency states** that have not yet completed.
-  * **Entry actions** are executed with context.
-  * **StatusChanged actions** are executed with context.
-  * If the type is **StateType.Auto** the state will automatically transition.
-An entry action can determine at runtime which state to transition to.
-Alternatively, if no transition state has been set, the state will complete itself.
-  * If the state has sub states then those sub states where **InitialiseWithParent** is true will also be initialised.

 The following shows how the initialising the *Remediation Workflow Root* will also initialise *Collate Data*, *Communication* and its sub state *Letter Sent*.

 ```C#